S e e w a l d' s A r t G a l l e r y

 Class of 5/20-21/'06

 The class is also cool because he gives a hand out that explains exactly what you need to do and be conscious of when making your art.
-There's a lot of information on that handout and he even tells you to reread it in a day, next week, and a year from now.
+There's a lot of information on that four page handout and he even tells you to re-read it in a day, next week, and a year from now.
 I put mine in my camera bag so I won't lose it and can refer to it each time I take out my camera....

 Jenney Howe, intermediate level photographer,